 We have put together a list of external websites that can help parents with advice to support their child, or for our students to access for support and information.
 These are trusted and informative websites with advice that we also follow in school.

-This can be found in the Parents tab on our website - 'Advice for Young People - A Directory, or by clicking here.
+This can be found in the Parents tab on our website - 'Advice for Young People' - A Directory - click here

-In addition, you could speak to your child’s Form Tutor or our Student Support Team for support.
+In addition, you could speak to your child’s Form Tutor or our Care and Guidance Team for support.

 Part of LIFE MULTI-ACADEMY TRUST